Artist Luke Jerram

 A Sense of Scale

-Works are for sale to private collectors and public museums.
-Artworks are signed and dated, limited editions of just 5.
-As such, new works can sell out quickly.
+Sculptures are for sale to private collectors and public museums.
+See the PDF of Glass Microbiology Catalogue of artworks.
+Artworks are signed, dated and limited editions of just 5.

-Senior research fellowship at CFPR, University of West of England.
+Senior Research Fellowship at CFPR, University of West of England 2012-2015

 Fellowship at Museum of Glass, Washington, 2011